 The park does require a pass for parking.
 You may purchase your parking passes at the city building.
 Cost for passes are as follows: yearly auto $10.00, yearly auto/boat $50.00, daily auto $2.00, daily auto/boat $10.00.

-General James Taylor Park, Alexandria
+General James Taylor Park in Newport, Kentucky

 General James Taylor Park is located in Newport, Kentucky at the confluence of the Ohio and Licking rivers with a wonderful view of the Cincinnati skyline.
 The park has walking access to the Ohio and Licking river banks.
 It is used as a local fishing spot and a launch point for canoes and kayaks.